Plenty of Mac users use Safari as their preferred browser in Macs. But what if Safari won’t open on Mac?

 Safari Won’t Open on Mac – Conclusion

-And that is all, Safari should open without any issues now.
 We hope this guide helped to fix Safari won’t open on Mac issue.
 Let us know which fix worked for you in the comments below.